morian/aiostem/docs/reference/internal/argument.rst

 .. currentmodule:: aiostem.protocol.argument

-These classes are used internally by :class:`.Command` to serialize its parameters to the format expected by Tor.
+These classes are used internally by :class:`.Command` and :class:`.CommandSerializer` to serialize its parameters to the format expected by Tor.

 Base class